-This section will deal with the analysis of the DNS packets.
-This will allow us to see the way DNS messages are formatted and the options and variables they contain.
-To understand a protocol, you must understand the information the protocol carries from one host to another, along with any options available.
+This section will deal with the analysis of the DNS packets by examining how DNS messages are formatted and the options and variables they contain.
+To fully understand a protocol, you must understand the information the protocol carries from one host to another, along with any options available.

 DNS Analysis - Host Query

 As mentioned in the previous sections of the DNS Protocol, a DNS query is generated when the client needs to resolve a domain name into an IP Address.
 This could be the result of entering "www.firewall.cx" in the url field of your web browser, or simply by launching a program that uses the Internet and therefore generates DNS queries in order to successfully communicate with the host or server it needs.

 We've also included a live example (using a packet analyser), to help better understander the packets contents.
 Later on we'll be analysing each field within the DNS packet.
 For now, let's check out what a packet containing a DNS query would look like on our network: